c-dilks/git-tutorial/README.md

 # Git Basics: a local repository
 ## Creating a new repository

-First, let's create a sample repository with some files in it.
+First, let's create a sample directory with some files in it; we'll turn it into a `git` repository.
 We provide a script for that, but you need to provide it a directory name;
-it's typical to name the directory after your repository name.
-You may choose a name; this tutorial will choose the name `my_project`:
+it's typical to name the directory the same name you want your repository to be.
+This tutorial will use the name `my_project`:
 ```bash
 git clone https://www.github.com/c-dilks/git-tutorial.git
 git-tutorial/make_example_project.sh my_project